TranPhucVinh/Cplusplus/Introduction/OOP/this pointer.md

-For a variable of a class, this pointer will help working with that variable (i.e: Setting/modifying this variable) inside a method if there is a local variable with the same name.
+For a variable of a class, ``this`` pointer will help working with that variable (i.e: Setting/modifying this variable) inside a method if there is a local variable with the same name.

-For a method of a class, this pointer will help calling this method.
+For a method of a class, ``this`` pointer will help calling this method.

-Implementation of this pointer
+Implementation of ``this`` pointer:

 * Set class variable value by a method
 * Calling class methods inside another method